-Due to changing attitudes toward violence in media, what was acceptable for children in The Eighties and The Nineties (and even the early 2000s) gets very different treatment today.
+Due to changing attitudes toward violence in media, what was acceptable for children in The '80s and The '90s (and even the early 2000s) gets very different treatment today.
 The TV ratings system did not exist then, so a show like Thundercats generally would have been a TV-Y7 if it had.
 The show got bumped up to a TV-PG when it was rerun on Toonami.
 The 2011 reboot also got slapped with a TV-PG.
 Similarly, reruns of G.I.
 Joe and The Transformers on The Hub are now rated TV-PG.
 Meanwhile, Transformers Prime gets off with a TV-Y7, and has just as much violence as the shows rated TV-PG.
-(The Pleasure Island sequence condemns smoking, of course, but there are ways to get your message across without having children smoke.)

 Animation programs from the mentioned time periods would face from problems today if set in from kind of school setting, especially bullying.
 While The Simpsons have continued to focus on this since the character stayed the same age, others that has came and went would faced this with social media being part of it, forcing laws to be passed.
 Speaking of a school setting, considering the school-to-prison debate... some of the characters would've been subject to it.

 Doug would be a good example of this considering Roger is a known Jerkass would've been serving time in juvenile hail for his actions these days instead of Bone making him just clean his trophy collection.